toni5rovic/torlak-accent-prediction/README.md

   - **peškIrčE** pElena
   - kadA se onAj trAktor **IsprAvi**
 - Due to the speakers who mix standard and dialect pronounciation, we have mixed data in the corpus.
 Therefore, the model might not be able to fully capture the "correct" Torlak accent position in every case.
 There are many cases where the accent position in the output is more standard than dialectal and the possible explanation for this might be exactly the dialectal code mixing that appeears with the speakers.
+- Model often doesn't accentuate any of the syllables in the word.
+This is invalid, as the model should put an accent in every polysyllabic word.
+- Model often does uppercase (marking the accent position) on consonants, even though this is not valid since the accent can only be on vowels or consonants 'L' and 'R'.

 # Using the model